Registration and Accreditation

 The Education Services for Overseas Students Act 2000, or ESOS Act, establishes legislative requirements and standards for the quality assurance of education and training institutions offering courses to international students who are in Australia on a student visa.

-As a registered provider under the Commonwealth Register of Institutions and Courses for overseas Students (CRICOS), APEX complies with the Education Services for Overseas Students Act 2000 (Cth) (ESOS), and the broader ESOS Framework.
+As a registered provider under the Commonwealth Register of Institutions and Courses for overseas Students (CRICOS), Apex complies with the Education Services for Overseas Students Act 2000 (Cth) (ESOS), and the broader ESOS Framework.
 Further information on the ESOS Framework can be found at: www.dese.gov.au/esos-framework

-APEX is committed to ensuring that the National Code and broader ESOS Framework, are actively implemented, monitored, and observed.
+Apex is committed to ensuring that the National Code and broader ESOS Framework, are actively implemented, monitored, and observed.

 Tuition Assurance

-APEX Australia Higher Education is a registered Education Provider under the Australian Government’s Tuition Protection Service (TPS).
-The TPS imposes statutory reporting obligations on APEX, in addition to imposing placement and refund obligations on APEX in instances of provider or student default.
+Apex Australia Higher Education is a registered Education Provider under the Australian Government’s Tuition Protection Service (TPS).
+The TPS imposes statutory reporting obligations on Apex, in addition to imposing placement and refund obligations on Apex in instances of provider or student default.

-The Australian Government at Tuition Protection Services (https://tps.gov.au) states that the Tuition Protection Service (TPS) is an initiative of the Australian Government to assist international students and eligible domestic students accessing a VET Student Loan (VSL), FEE-HELP or HECS-HELP (HELP) loan, whose education providers are unable to fully deliver their course of study.
+The Australian Government at Tuition Protection Services states that the Tuition Protection Service (TPS) is an initiative of the Australian Government to assist international students and eligible domestic students accessing a VET Student Loan (VSL), FEE-HELP or HECS-HELP (HELP) loan, whose education providers are unable to fully deliver their course of study.
 The TPS ensures that these students are able to either:

 - complete their studies in another course or with another education provider or